convoluter2/bullhorn-direct-api/PRD.md

   - DownloadSimple for exports
   - Lightning for execute/run
   - Gear for settings
+  - ListBullets for simple filter mode
+  - TreeStructure for grouped filter mode
+  - Unite for OR logic
+  - Intersect for AND logic
 - **Spacing**:
   - Section padding: p-6
   - Card padding: p-4